Organization, Definition and Purpose

 e.
 At the beginning of the year, assists with budget preparation for operation of the Region.

 f.
 At the end of the Fiscal year (December 31) prepares the annual profit and loss (financial)

 statement using the CSHA format.
 This includes donation forms with itemized tally, forwarding

 the report to the CSHA CFO via mail/email no later than the January Board of Directors meeting

 of each year.

-the Region Council to manage a specific program within the Region and represent the Region on
+Region Council to manage a specific program within the Region and represent the Region on that

-that State Committee.
-Should be familiar with CSHA bylaws and rules and knowledgeable in the
+State Committee.
+Should be familiar with CSHA bylaws and rules and knowledgeable in the specific program rules.

 b.
 Is a member of and will attend CSHA state meetings of their committee; carry a vote and count for